OneSignal/react-native-onesignal/README.md

 ### Adding the Code

+Make sure that on your target `Header Search Paths`, you have the following line after linking the project:
+`$(SRCROOT)/../node_modules/react-native-onesignal/ios/RCTOneSignal` set to `non-recursive`.

 When you reach the `AppDelegate.m` instructions on the OneSignal documentation, stop and do the following instead:

  * in `AppDelegate.h`: